Acme: A Research Framework for Distributed Reinforcement Learning: Acme

 \subsection{Distributed agents}

-Up to this point we have primarily described the interaction between an actor---or agent---and its environment using a simple, synchronous setting.
-However, a common use case is to generate data asynchronously from the learning process, often by interacting with multiple environments in parallel~\citep{nair2015massively, mnih2016a3c, horgan2018apex, barthmaron2018d4pg, kapturowski2019r2d2}.
-In Acme we accomplish this by splitting the acting, learning, and storage components introduced earlier into different threads or processes.
+A major, ongoing aspect of RL research is the question of how to scale these algorithms up in terms of the amount of data that can be both produced and consumed.
+A particularly successful---and general---strategy for addressing this question relies on generating data asynchronously by making use of distributed data generation, typically by interacting with multiple environments in parallel~\citep[see e.g.][]{nair2015massively, mnih2016a3c, horgan2018apex, barthmaron2018d4pg}.
 This has two benefits: the first being that environment interactions can occur asynchronously with the learning process, i.e.\ we allow the learning process to proceed as quickly as possible regardless of the speed of data gathering.
-The other benefit gained by structuring an agent in this way is that by making use of more actors in parallel we can accelerate the data generation process.
+The second benefit is that by making use of more actors in parallel we can accelerate the data generation process.
+See Figure~\ref{fig:environment-loop-distributed} for an illustration of a distributed agent with two data generation processes.

-An example of a distributed agent is shown in Figure~\ref{fig:distributed-loop}.
-By examining this figure we can see that this largely maintains the same structure introduced earlier.
-However, in the previous section links between different modules were used merely to indicate function calls.
-Instead, in the distributed variant each module is launched in its own process, where the links between different modules are now used to illustrate \emph{remote procedure calls} (RPC).
-In the illustrated example this distributed agent consists of a data storage process, a learner process, and one or more distributed actors, each with their own environment loop.
-In order to simplify this construction, we also frequently use an additional sub-module on the actor process: a \emph{variable client}.
-This serves purely to allow the actor to poll the learner for variable updates and simplifies the code (which is more cumbersome if the learner is required to push to every actor).